 9. Sardine Run – Agulhas Bank, South Africa

 Certainly an adventurous dive, the Sardine Run attracts pelagic-loving scuba divers to South Africa on an annual basis.
 During a few weeks from May to July, millions of sardines spawn at Agulhas Bank before migrating upwards along the coast toward Mozambique.
 On the way, many predators wait to feast on the tiny fish.
 These larger animals include dolphins, birds, sharks, and whales.
 Diving the Sardine Run requires patience because dive boats spend many hours on the chilly seas searching for bait balls.
-When one of these congregations is finally found, divers jump in quickly to see the feeding frenzy.
+When you find one of these congregations, you’ll jump in quickly to see the feeding frenzy!

 10. Cape Kri – Raja Ampat, Indonesia